 Civil society in Honduras has its roots in church groups and grassroots organizations (labor and peasant-based) that were established in the 1950s, but did not begin to flourish until the 1980s and 1990s when the concept of civil society in Honduras became part of popular social discourse.

-In 2009, Honduras experienced a political crisis that began over a dispute over plans to amend the Constitution of Honduras, which culminated in the forcible removal and exile of Honduran President Manuel Zelaya by the Honduran military.
-In November 2009, Presidential elections were held, and Porfirio Lobo, was sworn in on January 27, 2010.
+In 2009, Honduras experienced a political crisis that sprang from a dispute over plans to amend the Constitution of Honduras, which culminated in the forcible removal and exile of Honduran President Manuel Zelaya by the Honduran military.
+In November 2009, presidential elections were held, and Porfirio Lobo was sworn in on January 27, 2010.
+Honduras has remained deeply divided following the 2009/2010 crisis and sharp divisions have continued under Mr. Juan Orlando Hernández, who was sworn in as president in January 2014.

 |Organizational Forms||Foundations and Associations|